Trusted WordPress tutorials, when you need them most.

 WordPress parent and child pages

-After creating some child pages, you may want to add a list of child pages for a parent page to your WordPress website.
+Expert tip: After creating some child pages, you may want to add a list of child pages for a parent page to your WordPress website.
+By allowing visitors to see all related content in one place, you help them navigate your site more easily.

-We hope this article helped you learn how to create a child page in WordPress.
-You may also want to see our complete guide on how to create a landing page in WordPress and the best drag and drop WordPress page builders.
+We hope this article has helped you learn how to create a child page in WordPress.
+Next, you may also want to see our complete guide on how to create a landing page in WordPress and how to split WordPress posts into multiple pages.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.